 Boosting testosterone is not rocket science, you can get some fantastic results with a few simple methods mentioned above.

-I have been writing and reading about hormonal optimization for a little over five years now, and through trial & error managed to significantly increase my levels, which has resulted in a myriad of benefits, one of them being a significantly faster rate of natural beard growth, which I covered more in detail in one of my earlier articles about what to use to grow a beard.
+I have been writing and reading about hormonal optimization for a little over five years now, and through trial & error managed to significantly increase my levels, which has resulted in a myriad of benefits, one of them being a significantly faster rate of natural beard growth.

-If you want to learn how to optimize hormonal health for faster beard growth and thicker facial hair, the best place to start would be the TestShock course, after which you might want to learn more about boosting DHT through this course.
+If you want to learn how to optimize hormonal health for faster beard growth and thicker facial hair, the best place to start would be the TestShock course.

-You don’t have to though, just following the 14-steps above should give you significant results alone.
+You don’t have to though, just following the 13-steps above should give you significant results alone.